paulcostanza/client-learning-protocol/README.md

-## next thing to do
+## General things to do

 THERE IS SO MUCH TO DO LOL

 - figure out a database scenerio for content.
 Rn I am thinking about json files
 - deleting all css and starting over from scratch
 - edit photos
-- organzie folder layout

-## things to eventually do

-- figure out how to add latex
+- figure out how to add latex for math and numbers
 - figure out what I want the code inside to look like
+- figure out why the index.html file is not in the public folder

 ## ideas